Megaliths of Carnac and of the shores of Morbihan

 The Megaliths of Carnac and the Shores of Morbihan: A Neolithic Legacy

 The Megaliths of Carnac and the Shores of Morbihan, inscribed as a UNESCO World Heritage Site in 2025, represent a remarkable testament to the Neolithic cultures that once thrived along the European Atlantic coast.
-This extensive collection of megalithic structures, primarily located in the Breton municipality of Carnac, offers a unique insight into the societal complexities, environmental understanding, and artistic expression of these ancient peoples.
+This extensive collection of megalithic structures, primarily located in the Breton municipality of Carnac, offers unique insight into the societal organization, environmental understanding, and symbolic traditions of these Neolithic communities.

 UNESCO Description of the World Heritage Site